claudiiolima/ShapeRecognitionHopfield/README.md

 ### The Usage

-For now run `PyPaint/exemplo.py`
+For now run `PyPaint/example.py`

 ## The Idea

 Is to make this two app, become one, the Hopfield Network would be on background of PyPaint only print your results.
-HN and PyPaint juntos e shallow now.

 ### How it will Work?

 The PyPaint will have a signal that call a slot, from time to time, that saves an image of drawing.
-That image will send to HN that will have an answer to draw.
+That image will send to HN via thread execution that will have an answer to draw.

 ## Reference